sfaist/docs/handbook/pricing.md

 * Pay only for what you use beyond the free tier
 * Scales with your business
 * Transparent and predictable pricing

-Ready to get started?
-Contact our sales team for more information or to set up your account.

 ## Managing billing